 "Mom, did you know that if you think you can't do an origami any longer, you can just try again the next day?"

-I have learned that when he is folding, it is the best time for me to catch glimpses into his thoughts, to find out more about who he is.
+I have learned that when he is folding, it is the best time for me to catch a glimpse into those thoughts he keeps to himself, to find out more about who this pensive child of ours is.

 At times, when he is so into his paper zone that he won't hear us call him, I'll send one of his brothers to go and check on him, to see how he's doing.
 They always return with the same news, "he's fine, Mom, he's just at the table, folding."

-This pastime of paper folding has helped him gain entry into the closed clubs of popularity at school that he wouldn't otherwise be allowed into.
-During class downtime, he'll begin to fold and a crowd will soon gather, and say, "That is so cool!
+This pastime of paper folding has allowed him entry into the popularity clubs at school that would ordinarily be closed to someone in the outer circle like him.
+During class downtime, he'll begin to fold paper into fish, or frogs, or boxes, and a crowd will soon gather and with astonished praise, say, "That is so cool!
 Can you make me one?"
-In his quiet nature, he'll smile, reach for another paper, and begin folding to make the paper crane, cricket, frog, to give to whomever wanted one, while they all stand around -- quiet, much like him -- and watch.
+In his non-hurried manner, he'll smile, happy to be accepted; reach for another sheet, and begin folding to make the paper crane, cricket, frog, to give to whomever wanted one, while they stand around -- quiet, much like him -- and watch.

-I stand behind him sometimes, watching him fold and refold so deliberately, and I know that he is nowhere else at the moment, but in his zen of creating.
+I stand behind him sometimes, captured by his hands folding and refolding so deliberately, without a sound.
+I know that he is nowhere else at the moment, but in his zen of creating.

 He once left me speechless with his remark of, "Mom, I know how I feel when I make something from nothing ...
 I can't even imagine how God felt when he made flowers and bugs."

-He is my beautifully quirky son, and he has taught me to enjoy the quiet, the still, and how to be at peace by finding a moment and stepping out of the world for awhile.
+He is my beautifully quirky son, and he has taught me to seek the quiet, feel the peace of still, and to find a moment by stepping out of the whizzing world for awhile.

 "Mom," he asks me, between folds, "do you know the story of One Thousand Cranes?
 The story goes that if a person makes One Thousand Cranes, that their wish will come true?"